dmbarbour/awelon/AboutABC.md

 Additionally, the product or sum itself has a concept of spatial-temporal 'evidence' - i.e. regarding when and where knowledge that the product is a product becomes available.
 This is important, for example, when loading text on a remote machine.

-In general, information

-For the most part, spatial properties are not directly accessible from ABC.

- However, ABC does require some conventions to assert properties about location, to support

 The spatial properties are not directly accessible from ABC.
 Communicating between partitions is considered an effect, and is thus controlled by use of capabilities.

-Question: how is ABC involved with spatial properties?
-Is there some conventional model of capabilities I need for typechecking?

 Effects and their capability texts are specific to a partition.
 To be reusable across partitions, subprograms are written in a pure or capability-secure manner that does not hard-code any capability text (modulo annotations or references to ABC resources, neither of which are effectful).
 Of course, partial evaluation can specialize reusable programs, distributing capabilities at compile-time.